-This article is in honor of International Women’s Day 2020.
+This article is in honor of International Women’s Day.

 This scenario is an example of what not to do when trying to foster female talent.
 Since this episode, we have been looking at best practices around leveling the playing field.
-As we all get ready to celebrate International Women’s Day, we thought it was a good time to offer three steps leaders can take to foster female talent.
+As we all celebrate International Women’s Day, we thought it was a good time to offer three steps leaders can take to foster female talent.

 2. Provide timely, tangible feedback.
-The most concerning data point around women’s leadership development is the lack of specific, actionable feedback they receive.
+The most concerning data point around women’s leadership development is the lack of specific, actionable feedback.
 If the boss in our story was truly concerned about his female direct report speaking at the event, that doorway conversation should have turned into a meaningful, two-way discussion about her professional development.
 This is one of the biggest gaps in career advancement: opportunities for career development conversations that go beyond “hang in there; keep up the good work.”

 3. Be willing to be wrong.
 Our female leader should have had the opportunity to push back, and convince her boss she was the right person for the job.
 But, the relationship – the trust, the two-way communication, the openness – wasn’t there, so she stayed silent.